beardicus/line-us/README.md

 ### `.pause()`

 Temporarily pause the queue.
-The current message will finish sending and the machine will finish executing the move, so there may be a delay between pausing and the actual cessation of movement.
+The current message(s) will finish sending and the machine will finish executing the move, so there may be a delay between pausing and the actual cessation of movement.
+The delay will be greater with higher values of the `concurrency` parameter.

 By default if the current `z` height is less than 500, a `penUp()` command will be injected to lift the arm for the duration of the pause.
 The previous `z` height will be restored when the queue is resumed.